 Southern Pacific 2-6-0 1744's driving wheels under restoration.

-Pickering Lumber wooden caboose 4 built from a shortened log car.
+Pickering Lumber wooden caboose 4 built by the company from a shortened log car.

-Union Refrigerator Transit car 29330, a subsidiary of the Milwaukee Road.
+Union Refrigerator Transit car 29330 built by General American.
+Union Refrigerator Transit was a subsidiary of the Milwaukee Road.

 The cab of Southern Pacific 2-6-0 1744.

-Great Northern Ranch Car 1242 "Hidden Lake" built in 1951 for the Empire Builder.
+Great Northern Ranch Car 1242 "Hidden Lake" built by American Car and Foundry in 1951 for the Empire Builder.
 It was sold to the Sierra Western Corporation and renovated for use in the North Coast Daylight, a joint venture with the Eureka Southern Railroad, which I rode.